 - To be able to call or email you if this is necessary to perform the service that you have purchased or taken.

-- To deliver products and services that you have purchased or taken.
+- To deliver services and products that you have purchased.

 - To inform you about (changes of) our services and products that you have previously purchased or taken.
 You can unsubscribe from this via a link in the mail at any time.